Content

 This course can count toward your Professional Certificate in Biomanufacturing Science.

-Why should you attend?
+Why should you take this course?

 Development of biopharmaceutical manufacturing processes requires fundamental understanding of basic mechanisms of cell metabolism and cell physiology, integrated with empirical determinations of optimal reactor operating conditions using small-scale experiments and then scaling-up for production.

 This online course provides participants with an understanding of the theory and skills needed to make decisions related to upstream process development—and an awareness of how those decisions affect the process.
 Participants will be introduced to both the theory of Design of Experiments (DOE) and its use as a tool to accomplish activities ranging from process development to production.
-Course activities will include prediction of fermentation performance by yield, titer and scale-up computations as well as practice using DOE to analyze experimental results.
+Course activities include prediction of fermentation performance by yield, titer, and scale-up computations as well as practice using DOE to analyze experimental results.

-Attend and you will learn
+Participate and you will learn

-• How process parameters can be used to manipulate cell metabolism and physiology, with the goal of optimizing an upstream biomanufacturing process
+• How process parameters can be used to manipulate cell metabolism and physiology, with the goal of optimizing an upstream biomanufacturing process;

-• Various considerations that go into deciding on the final commercial production process for a biopharmaceutical product
+• Various considerations that go into deciding on the final commercial production process for a biopharmaceutical product;

-• Challenges associated with scale-up of upstream processes
+• Challenges associated with scale-up of upstream processes;

-• The importance of coordinating process development with process scale-up activities
+• The importance of coordinating process development with process scale-up activities;

-• Several approaches to mitigating risk associated with process scale-up
+• Several approaches to mitigating risk associated with process scale-up.

 Who should attend